Greek Cuisine: 34 Traditional Greek Foods To Try

 Horta Vrasta, a Greek dish that can be traced back to ancient times.

-Horta Vrasta, a Greek dish that can be traced back to ancient times
+Horta Vrasta, a delicious part of the Greek diet that can be traced back to ancient times

 30. Giouvetsi - Greek Stew